PyCon DE & PyData 2026

 , Dynamicum [Ground Floor]

 "Zero-copy" data transfer promises free communication between Spark's JVM and Python workers, but at 6 billion rows daily, the reality is far more complex.
-This session explores the low-level mechanics of distributed inference, focusing on the serialization bottlenecks that plague large-scale Gradient Boosted Tree models.
+This session explores the low-level mechanics of distributed inference, focusing on the serialization bottlenecks.

-We will conduct a forensic analysis of execution plans generated by pandas_udf, mapInPandas, and SynapseML.
-By profiling memory hierarchies and CPU cycles, we visualize the true cost of pickling, Arrow record batching, and JNI context switching.
+We will conduct an analysis of execution plans generated by pandas_udf, mapInPandas, and SynapseML.
+We visualize the true cost of pickling, Arrow record batching, and JNI context switching.
 Join this deep dive to understand the physics of distributed inference and learn how to tune spark.sql.execution.arrow.maxRecordsPerBatch to prevent OOMs without starving the CPU.

 This talk is a technical deep dive into the "physics" of distributed machine learning inference.
 While high-level APIs promise seamless integration between Spark (JVM) and Python, the underlying data transfer mechanisms often become the primary bottleneck for high-throughput systems.
 We start by reality-checking the "Zero-Copy" promise of Apache Arrow in a PySpark context, identifying exactly where the abstraction leaks and where "Zero-Copy" isn't actually free.